LuuckyG/CS50x/README.md

 # CS50x-course-files
-In this repo I will post all my assignments of the CS50x course of Harvard
+This repo contains all my answers to the assignments of the CS50x course of Harvard